Covid-19: Nine more deaths and 1,122 new coronavirus cases

 A total of 271,743 cases of coronavirus have been confirmed in Northern Ireland since the pandemic began.

-The latest hospital figures - last updated on Wednesday - show that there were 345 patients with Covid-19 in hospitals in Northern Ireland on Wednesday, which was 13 fewer than Tuesday.
+The figures show there are 349 patients with Covid-19 in hospitals in Northern Ireland on Thursday, which was four more than Wednesday.

 Last updated 28 October at 17:00 BST